dpottavio/CombatDen/README.md

 ## Required Mods

-The only addon depencency is [CBA](https://steamcommunity.com/workshop/filedetails/?id=450814997).
+The only addon dependency is [CBA](https://steamcommunity.com/workshop/filedetails/?id=450814997).
 Mission files on non-vanilla terrains may require additional dependencies.

 ## Questions